ijc3093/Playwright_E2E_Test_SauceDemo/README.md

 - Playwright Fixtures are used for developing a specified state prior to running a test.
 For example, the loggedInPage fixture takes care of the login procedure automatically.
 - Utility/Helper Functions: Reusable logic that is not specific to a page, such as developing a random zip code for a checkout form, is stored in a separate utils directory.
 This keeps Page Objects lean and focused on their primary function: interacting with UI elements.

+# Strategic Decisions
+Aside from the fundamental design, some important decisions were made to handle sophisticated scenarios and ensure the test suite is robust:
+- Verifying Broken Images: For the problem_user, simply testing if an image is viewable is insufficient, as a broken picture may still be displayed.
+The test's assertion takes a step further, directly verifying the image element's src attribute to ensure it points to the known broken image URL (/static/media/sl-404.168b1cce.jpg).
+- Validating Product Sorting: The product sorting test employs a strong two-step technique.
+First, it starts the sorting process on the page.
+Then it retrieves the list of prices, makes a copy of it, organizes it in memory, and compares the two lists.
+This method provides a high level of assurance that the objects are correctly sorted, as opposed to simply testing if the UI looks right.

 So, these architectural and strategic decisions were made to ensure that the test suite is not only functional, but also of high quality and long-term value to any team.